 1. HANG and HANDPAN: Modern instruments inspired by the traditional instruments ghattam and Steelpan

 The Hang and the Handpan are closely related instruments within a family of convex steel drums played with the hands, but they differ significantly in origin, construction, and availability.
-The Hang was invented in 2000 by PANArt, a Swiss company founded by Felix Rohner and Sabina Schärer, in Bern, Switzerland.
-This invention was inspired by an idea from Reto Weber, a Swiss percussionist who played several ghattams in different pitches simultaneously.
+The Hang was designed in 2000 by PANArt, a Swiss company founded by Felix Rohner and Sabina Schärer, in Bern, Switzerland.
+This design was inspired by an idea from Reto Weber, a Swiss percussionist who played several ghattams in different pitches simultaneously.
 He expressed a desire for a steel ghattam with multiple notes.
 The name “Hang” means “hand” in the Bernese German dialect, reflecting its intended playing method.
 It was developed as a fusion of the Trinidadian steel pan and the Indian Ghatam, aiming to create a hand-playable instrument with rich harmonic resonance.
-The Hang is constructed from a specialized steel alloy and features a central note called the “Ding,” surrounded by 7 or 8 tone fields arranged in a circle, with a bottom “Gu” side that can be played percussively.
+The Hang is designed from a specialized steel alloy and features a central note called the “Ding,” surrounded by 7 or 8 tone fields arranged in a circle, with a bottom “Gu” side that can be played percussively.
 The instrument is trademarked by PANArt, and its production was limited and controlled, with the company ceasing production in 2014.

 In contrast, the term “Handpan” is a generic descriptor for instruments inspired by the Hang, created by various manufacturers worldwide since the early 2000s.
 While the Hang is a specific trademarked instrument, the handpan is a broader category encompassing numerous variations in design, materials, tunings, and scales.